-General Education Major Requirements
+Education Major Requirements

-A major in general education is offered to those students who meet all requirements for elementary or early childhood education except for student teaching (EDU 430 or EDU 410) and its associated seminar (EDU 415).
-The general education major does not carry a recommendation for teacher certification and is not approved by the South Carolina Department of Education.
 Detailed descriptions of our teacher education programs, their admission criteria, objectives, course sequences, required examinations, field and clinical experiences, and academic standards are given in The Coker College Teacher Education Program Guide.
 Students contemplating a major in one of these programs should consult this guide and should schedule a meeting with the Director of Teacher Education during their first semester in residence at Coker.
 Because these programs are sequential and cumulative, completing one of them in four years will require careful, early planning.

 Admission to Coker College does not guarantee admission to the Teacher Education Program.
-Prior to making application, one must pass all portions of the Praxis Core examination or obtain an SAT score of 1650 or greater (1100 for exams taken prior to March 1, 2005) or an ACT score of 24 or greater.
+Prior to making application, one must pass all portions of the Praxis Core examination or obtain an SAT score of 1100 or greater or an ACT score of 22 or greater (please see TEP Guide for specific exemption requirements).
 One must also demonstrate academic ability and be recommended by Coker faculty.
-Applications for admission to the Teacher Education

-Program may be made after completing 60 semester hours of course work, and admission must be achieved two semesters prior to beginning student teaching.
+Applications for admission to the Teacher Education Program may be made after completing 60 semester hours of course work, and admission must be achieved two semesters prior to beginning student teaching.